petazeta/youronlineshop/README.md

 Open the browser (chrome or firefox) at the main folder URL.
 The ecommerce system will appear.

-There are two already created users: "webadmin" and "ordersadmin".
+There are some already created users: "webadmin" and "ordersadmin".
 These are the users names, and users passwords are the same as users names.

 User "ordersadmin" is order administrator and can watch and edit all the orders.
 Once you log in with this user click at "Show orders" button.